bryandfh/Cheat-Sheet/Apex Bonus/Standart and Custom Objects/Review.md

 ### Which type of custom field can be created to store information about the preferred contact hours of a customer?
 Time

+### What are some considerations when changing the field type of a custom field?
+* Data loss may occur.
+* Assignment and escalation rules may be affected.
+* Any list views based on the fields may be deleted.

+### A Salesforce administrator thought it would be a good idea to set up a business process for a new custom object called 'Purchase Order'.
+Which are valid considerations?
+* Lead, Solution, Opportunity, and Case.

+### Which features are in lookup relationship but not in master-detail relationship?
+* The related record can have a different owner than the master record
+* The lookup field does not need to be a required field on the page layout

+### What are the basic steps when adding a new custom field?
+* Choose field type.
+* Enter field details.
+* Set field level security.
+* Select page layouts.

+### What is a case?
+ Description of a customer feedback, problem or question

+### Work orders can be associated with?
+Work Orders can be associated with Accounts, Assets, Cases, Contacts, Entitlements, Service Contracts and other Work Orders.
+They can also be related to other standard and custom objects with custom relationships.
+Knowledge articles can be attached to work orders and work order line items.